yun-developer/AcademyProject/README.md

 - Describe caveats.
 - If using an external API generator (like go-doc, js-doc, or so on), point to an external `API.md` file.
 This can be the only item in the section, if present.

-### Maintainer(s)
-**Status**: Optional.

-**Requirements:**
-- Must be called `Maintainer` or `Maintainers`.
-- List maintainer(s) for a repository, along with one way of contacting them (e.g. GitHub link or email).

-**Suggestions:**
-- This should be a small list of people in charge of the repo.
-This should not be everyone with access rights, such as an entire organization, but the people who should be pinged and who are in charge of the direction and maintenance of the repository.
-- Listing past maintainers is good for attribution, and kind.

-### Thanks
-**Status**: Optional.

-**Requirements:**
-- Must be called `Thanks`, `Credits` or `Acknowledgements`.

-**Suggestions:**
-- State anyone or anything that significantly helped with the development of your project.
-- State public contact hyper-links if applicable.

-### Contributing
-**Status**: Required.

-**Requirements:**
-- State where users can ask questions.
-- State whether PRs are accepted.
-- List any requirements for contributing; for instance, having a sign-off on commits.

-**Suggestions:**
-- Link to a CONTRIBUTING file -- if there is one.
-- Be as friendly as possible.
-- Link to the GitHub issues.
-- Link to a Code of Conduct.
-A CoC is often in the Contributing section or document, or set elsewhere for an entire organization, so it may not be necessary to include the entire file in each repository.
-However, it is highly recommended to always link to the code, wherever it lives.
-- A subsection for listing contributors is also welcome here.

 ### License
 **Status:** Required.